Aero the Acro-Bat: Release

 Promotional artwork of the game was shown at 1993 Winter Consumer Electronics Show in Nevada as well as the prototype version at the 1993 Summer Consumer Electronics Show in Chicago, where it stood out well above other exhibits.
 Aero the Acro-Bat was made Sunsoft's new mascot.
 By late 1993, Sunsoft was giving away free copies of the Super NES or Genesis version of the game to the first 100 people that sent them a 3x5 postcard to their address.

 Ratalaika Games re-released Aero the Acro-Bat for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on August 2, 2024.

 Reception

-In all version of the game, Aero the Acro-Bat received mixed reviews from critics.
-Electronic Gaming Monthly gave the Super NES version a score of 8.3 out of 10 They criticized the absence of the exceptionally good music of the Super NES version but held it to still be an excellent game with its large, challenging levels.
+In all versions of the game, Aero the Acro-Bat received mixed reviews from critics.
+Electronic Gaming Monthly gave the Super NES version a score of 8.3 out of 10 and the Genesis version 7.6 out of 10.
+They criticized the absence of the exceptionally good music of the Super NES version but held it to still be an excellent game with its large, challenging levels.
 They also awarded Aero the Acro-Bat Best New Character of 1993.
 NintendoLife gave the Virtual Console release of the Super NES version a 6 out of 10.

 Four reviewers in GameFan gave the Genesis version 93, 97, 87, and 90 Video Games: The Ultimate Gaming Magazine gave both the Genesis and SNES versions 8 out of 10.

 Conversely, Digital Press gave the game only 3 out of 10.